 An internal gear pump, directly mounted on the camshaft and incorporating a small automotive spin-on filter, provides engine lubrication.
 An oil cooler adapter is provided.
 Most installations will require an oil cooler to meet oil temperature limits.

-The oil used in the engine is a standard aviation type multigrade oil.
+The recommended oil to be used in the engine is any standard aviation type multigrade oil.

 Ram Air Cooling

 The standard engines are supplied with two RAMAIR cooling ducts, which have been developed by Jabiru to facilitate the cooling and direct air from the propeller to the critical areas of the engine, particularly the cylinder heads and barrels.